When it comes to writing successful query letters, I hear the same questions over and over from people just starting out in travel writing.

 As mentioned earlier, my approach is to target all magazines that are appropriate for a story and query them all.
 The result is that usually one or two editors are interested in buying the article.
 Using simultaneous submissions works, and I talk about it in more detail in a separate article.

 The days when you could selectively target one or two magazines with your queries are long gone.
-Travel writers will starve using this approach.
+Successful query letters include an extensive magazine list to pitch.

 With simultaneous submissions you’re taking more of a shotgun approach, and then seeing where the cards fall.
 It saves you time and is more likely to result in getting published more quickly and more frequently.

-I do not bother putting 'Simultaneous Submission' in my queries for two reasons:
+Successful query letters do not include any indication that its a simultaneous submission.
+I don't bother mentioning 'Simultaneous Submission' in my queries for two reasons:

 1. Using simultaneous submissions is the only way you can compete in the current freelance travel writing world, and